About South River Elementary

 During 1972, the Lester J. Schutt Wing was added to the front of the building.
 For the first time, physical education classes were able to be held in a gymnasium.

 In 1975, during South River's Centennial Week, a time capsule was buried with current information.
-It was planned that the time capsule be dislodged in fifty years, in 2025.
+The time capsule will be opened on Sunday, May 4, 2025, during the 150th Celebration of South River Elementary from 1:00-3:00 p.m.